ENGGEN 303 : Innovation and Business Cases

 5. Develop and demonstrate strong project management skills.
 (Capability 3.2 and 6.1)

-6. Develop, design and justify an innovation that solves a problem identified by and of importance to the team.
+6. Develop, design and justify an innovation that addresses a problem identified by and of importance to the team.
 (Capability 5.1 and 7.1)

 7. Prepare and present a business case for an innovation project that shows consideration and critical assessment of the project's economic viability, technical feasibility, desirably and sustainability.
 The report and presentation includes a comprehensive project management plan for the innovation's delivery.
 (Capability 2.1, 5.1, 6.1 and 7.1)